Tom Broadbridge

 Thomas Frederick Broadbridge (born 1943) is a British-Australian film producer.

 Early life

 Broadbridge grew up in Grantham in England.
 He attended the Boys' Central School.
-His parents lived Grantham, and his sister Betty Allen lived on Manor Drive in Great Gonerby.
+His parents lived Grantham, and his sister Betty Allen lived in Manor Drive and Treadgold Avenue until her death at the age of 80.
+He moved to London where he met his wife Jackie.Great Gonerby.

 Career

 He moved from Lincolnshire to build and an English style pub, The Angry Friar, in Gibraltar, then moved to Australia in 1973.